SOsintOps/Argos/README.md

 - an Ubuntu* 20.4 virtual machine/workstation
 - set your user on "**osint**

 This script implies that you rely on VmWare for virtualization.
-Just in case, I include a commented out portion of code which will install virtual box tools.
+Just in case, I included a commented out portion of code which will install virtual box tools.

 **N.B.** This script has been tested on a [Ubuntu Budgie](https://ubuntubudgie.org/) 20.10.